cloud-elements/devportal/docs/guides/common-resources/mapping.md

 ## Working with Nested Objects

-We display object arrays in dot notation.
+We display sub-objects in dot notation.
 You can also use dot notation to nest objects in your common resource.
 For example, you might want to create nested address fields like those shown in the example below:

 ![Nesting Example](img/Nesting.png)